stacks-network/docs/src/pages/write-smart-contracts/my-own-nft.md

 Uploading and calling smart contracts requires you to pay network fees to process the transactions.
 You need to get some testnet tokens, so you can pay the fees in the next steps.

 The **STX faucet** allows you request testnet tokens.
-To run the faucet, open up the [Sandbox faucet view](https://explorer.stacks.co/sandbox/faucet?chain=testnet) and click on "Request STX":
+To run the faucet, open up the [Explorer Sandbox faucet view](https://explorer.stacks.co/sandbox/faucet?chain=testnet) and click on "Request STX":

 ![faucet](/images/pages/nft/faucet.png)